opencybersecurityalliance/stix-shifter/adapter-guide/develop-stix-adapter.md

       {'success': True}
       ```

-### Testing a new adapter in IBM Security Connect
+### Testing a new adapter using the proxy host

-Work on a new STIX-shifter adapter occurs after the project has been forked and the repository has been cloned into a local development environment.
-STIX-shifter contains a **proxy** adapter that facilitates a remote instance of the project calling out to a local instance.
-While in development, a new adapter can be tested in IBM Security Connect without first merging the working branch into the master branch on github.
+Work on a new stix-shifter adapter occurs after the project has been forked and cloned into a local development environment.
+Stix-shifter contains a **proxy** adapter that facilitates a remote instance of the project calling out to a local instance.
+While in development, a new adapter's working branch can be tested in any project using the stix-shifter library without first merging into the master branch on Github.
 A host is run on the local instance from the CLI.
-The remote instance of STIX-shifter (the imported python library used by Connect) will use the proxy adapter to pass translation and transmission requests onto the host.
-The host will then use the new adapter and return results back to the remote STIX-shifter instance.
+When a `proxy` data source is passed to the remote instance of stix-shifter, the real connection attributes (data source type, host, and port contained in the options) are passed onto the local instance of stix-shifter running the proxy host.
+The host will then use the new adapter and return results back to the remote stix-shifter instance.

 Open a terminal and navigate to your local stix-shifter directory.
 Run the host with the following command: